Algebraic K-theory of the infinite place: Archimedean valuation rings

-\pf We prove \refth{Khigher} by carrying over the identification of Waldhausen's $K$-theory with the $Q$- and the $S$-construction.
-This is well-known for the Waldhausen category of finite pointed sets (which would correspond to the impossible case $E=1$), in which case the analogous statement reads
+We now prove \refth{Khigher}.
+This theorem is actually an immediate consequence of \refpr{morphismscO2}, together with well-known facts about $K$-theory of $G$-sets, where $G$ is some group \cite[Ex.
+IV.8.9]{Weibel:Kbook}.
+For example, the $K$-theory of the Waldhausen category of finite pointed sets (which would correspond to the impossible case $E=1$) is

+the stable homotopy groups of spheres.
+More generally, for some (discrete) group $G$, the $K$-theory of the category $\Free(G)$ of finitely generated (i.e., only finitely many orbits) pointed $G$-sets on which the $G$-action is fixed-point free, together with bijections as weak equivalences and injections as cofibrations, is known to be the stable homotopy group of $(BG)_+$.
+By \refpr{morphismscO2}, the canonical functor

+induces an equivalence of the categories of cofibrations and therefore an isomorphism of $K$-theory.
+For the convenience of the reader, we recall the necessary arguments, which also includes showing that other definitions of higher $K$-theory (of free $\cO$-modules) yield the same $K$-groups.